mozilla/www.ccadb.org/cas/fields.md

 <tr valign="top">
 <td>Auditor Location </td>
 <td> Find all Auditor Locations known to the CCADB by clicking on the 'Auditors' report
-in the 'Custom Links' section in any Root Certificate, Intermediate Certiifcate, or Case page.
-Contact your root store operator if your auditor's location is not in this list.
+in the 'Custom Links' section in any root certificate, intermediate certiifcate, or case page.
+Contact your Root Store Operator if your auditor's location is not in this list.
 <br>
 To fill in the auditor's location, click on the pencil icon in the 'Auditor Location' field, then enter a string of two or more characters that you expect to be in your